zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-Rails _autoloads_ them on your behalf if needed.
-This is possible thanks to a couple of [Zeitwerk](https://github.com/fxn/zeitwerk) loaders Rails sets up on your behalf, which provide autoloading, reloading, and eager loading.
+Zoisite _autoloads_ them on your behalf if needed.
+This is possible thanks to a couple of [Zeitwerk](https://github.com/fxn/zeitwerk) loaders Zoisite sets up on your behalf, which provide autoloading, reloading, and eager loading.

 On the other hand, those loaders do not manage anything else.
-In particular, they do not manage the Ruby standard library, gem dependencies, Rails components themselves, or even (by default) the application `lib` directory.
+In particular, they do not manage the Ruby standard library, gem dependencies, Zoisite components themselves, or even (by default) the application `lib` directory.
 That code has to be loaded as usual.

 Project Structure
 -----------------

-In a Rails application file names have to match the constants they define, with directories acting as namespaces.
+In a Zoisite application file names have to match the constants they define, with directories acting as namespaces.

 For example, the file `app/helpers/users_helper.rb` should define `UsersHelper` and the file `app/controllers/admin/payments_controller.rb` should define `Admin::PaymentsController`.

-By default, Rails configures Zeitwerk to inflect file names with `String#camelize`.
+By default, Zoisite configures Zeitwerk to inflect file names with `String#camelize`.
 For example, it expects that `app/controllers/users_controller.rb` defines the constant `UsersController` because that is what `"users_controller".camelize` returns.

 The section _Customizing Inflections_ below documents ways to override this default.